Peace and Truce of God: Peace of God

+At an early date the councils extended the Peace of God to the Church's protégés, the poor, pilgrims, crusaders, and even merchants on a journey.
+The peace of the sanctuary gave rise to the right of asylum.

+Popular Participation

 At the Benedictine abbey of Charroux in La Marche on the borders of the Aquitaine "a great crowd of many people (populus) gathered there from the Poitou, the Limousin, and neighbouring regions.
 Many bodies of saints were also brought there "bringing miracles in their wake".
 Three canons promulgated at Charroux, under the leadership of Gombald Archbishop of Bordeaux and Gascony, were signed by the bishops of Poitiers, Limoges, Périgueux, Saintes and Angoulême, all in the west of France beyond the limited jurisdiction of King Hugh Capet.
 Excommunication would be the punishment for attacking or robbing a church, for robbing peasants or the poor of farm animals – among which the donkey is mentioned, but not the horse (an item beyond the reach of a peasant) – and for robbing, striking or seizing a priest or any man of the clergy "who is not bearing arms".
 Making compensation or reparations could circumvent the anathema of the Church.

 Children and women (virgins and widows) were added to the early protections.
 The Pax Dei prohibited nobles from invading churches, from beating the defenceless, from burning houses, and so on.
 A synod of 1033 added merchants and their goods to the protected list.
 Significantly, the Peace of God movement began in Aquitaine, Burgundy and Languedoc, areas where central authority had most completely fragmented.

-The participation of large, enthusiastic crowds marks the Pax Dei phenomenon as one of the first popular religious movements of the Middle Ages.
-In the early phase, the blend of relics and crowds and enthusiasm stamped the movement with an exceptionally popular character.
+The participation of large, enthusiastic crowds marked the phenomenon of Pax Dei as one of the first popular religious movements of the Middle Ages.
+In the initial phase, the mixture of relics, crowds and enthusiasm characterized the movement with an exceptionally popular character.